mayur711/freshersbatch-jul20/readme.txt

-this is local repository of html
+this is local repository of html. changes made for point 32